 - 1. A default judgment is final if it disposes of all parties and claims. - 2.
 A default judgment is final, but erroneous, if it does not actually dispose of all parties and claims, but states with unmistakable clarity that it does so.
-A judgment stating, "this judgment finally disposes of all parties and all claims and is appealable" is a clear expression of the trial court's intent to render a final judgment.
-The judgment will be enforced as final, even though there are remaining parties or claims.
-In re Daredia, 317 S.W.3d at 248-249; Lehman v.
-Har-Con Corp., 39 S.W.3d 191, 200 (Tex.
-2001). - 3.
-A simple statement that "all relief not granted is denied," is insufficient to indicate that the judgment is final.
+A judgment stating, "this judgment

+3. A simple statement that "all relief not granted is denied," is insufficient to indicate that the judgment is final.
 Such a default judgment is final, only if it actually disposes of all parties and claims.

-Pre-Daredia cases (2010) must be reviewed, considering this important case.
-Per "2" above, a judgment previously held to be interlocutory may now be final, if the judgment clearly states an intention to dispose of all parties and claims.